Funding for on-the-job training for individuals identified by productions as ready to move into a more senior role with a little support.

 We are unable to fund individuals who are already working within the grade they are about to move up to unless there is a robust case that the ‘moving up’ will mean they are working differently.

 Individuals can only participate in Make a Move after being put forward by their employer.

-Please contact Sarah Joyce to discuss your project before applying at: email@example.com or on 07966 428 615.
+Please email Sarah Joyce to discuss your project before applying or call her on 07966 428 615.

 To apply to the scheme please head to the application page.

 The Children’s TV Skills Fund is offering bursaries to professionals, at all stages of their career, who would like to attend training to develop their skills and increase career opportunities within children’s TV.
-Individuals can apply for the cost of training as well as other related costs such as travel, accommodation, care and disability access costs.
+Individuals can apply for training fees and direct training related costs such as travel, accommodation, carer and disability access costs.

 For more information please visit the bursaries page.

 A bespoke course on how to make great programmes for and with children.
 It includes best practice and important legislation governing working on set or in studio with under 18s.